 Brine the turkey breast for 12 to 24 hours, but no longer than 24 hours or the brine will make the meat start to turn mushy when cooked.

-When ready to cook, or if the 24 hours elapses, rinse the turkey in fresh cold water and pat dry with paper towels or a clean dishtowel.
+When ready to cook, or if the 24 hours elapses, remove the turkey from the brine and pat dry with paper towels or a clean dishtowel.
 If you have the extra time, allow the turkey breast to sit on a wire rack in a tray in the fridge uncovered for another 12 to 24 hours which will dry out the skin a bit and make it brown and crisp up better when you roast it.

 How to Brine A Turkey Breast | https://themom100.com/recipe/how-to-brine-a-turkey-breast/